Big Y: Locations and expansion

 On November 7, 2019, Big Y opened two new store locations in Milford, Connecticut and Derby, Connecticut.

 On March 7, 2022, Big Y announced plans to open locations in Uxbridge and Pembroke.
-As of 2025, only the Uxbridge location is under construction with planned opening in mid Summer 2025.
-This store ultimately opened in October 2025.
+The Uxbridge location opened in October 2025, while the opening of the Pembroke location would be set back due to zoning related issues.

 In January 2024, Big Y announced it had taken over the leases of three never opened Amazon Fresh stores after the latter company reversed it decision to expand into Massachusetts and Connecticut.
 The three new locations are Brookfield and Westport, Connecticut and Westborough, Massachusetts.
 The Brookfield store opened in Spring 2024 and the Westport store opened in Fall 2024.
 The Westborough store opened in Summer 2025.

 In June 2024, Big Y opened a newly built store in Middletown.

+In January 2026, Big Y announced four new locations in Pembroke, Saugus, Fairhaven, and Dartmouth.
+The Saugus location was previously home to a Big Y store, which closed to make way for Amazon Fresh, but Big Y was able to move back in after those plans fell through.
+The former two locations are planned to open on September 10,2026, while the latter two are planned to open in spring 2027.

 Big Y's largest competitor throughout its trade area is Stop & Shop, based out of Quincy, and to a lesser extent Big Y also competes with Boston-based Shaw's and Schenectady, New York's Price Chopper supermarkets.
 In Connecticut, Big Y is now the second-largest supermarket chain by number of locations, with only Stop & Shop operating more Connecticut stores.